 - Has a longer drying time

-3. In The Swim Patio and Deck Paint
+3. In The Swim Patio and Deck Stain Paint

-If you have an above-ground or in-ground pool with a patio around it, this is the best deck paint to apply.
+If you have an above-ground or in-ground pool with a patio around it, apply this.
 It has a non-slip coating that is very durable.
 You should only need one coat after the initial application, and a gallon will cover between 100 to 125 square feet in a nice and even layer.
-Since it has an on-skid formula, it works well if you apply it to wooden decks, concrete, or pavers.
+Since it has an on-skid formula, it works well if you apply it to wood stain decks, concrete, or pavers.
 As long as your patio or deck has a lot of wet traffic going over it, this will help to keep everyone safe.

 You should apply an oil-based primer before you use this product for the best results.
-This best deck paint comes in five different colors ranging from tan to granite, and you can apply it to a damp surface.
+This paint comes in five colors and ranges from tan to granite, and you can apply it to a damp surface.
 It’ll still adhere.
 You do need to apply two coats if it’s the first time you’re coating your patio to ensure it lasts.
 However, it dries quickly and withstands traditional wear and tear very well.

 - Available in five colors